 Governors' training is designed to equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures, and the appropriate filters and monitoring systems to ensure online safety, are effective and support the delivery of a robust whole school approach to safeguarding.
 Training includes their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements.
-Governors' safeguarding training consists of I hour induction from the DSL; requirement to read and confirm KCSIE whenever it is updated; 10 minutes safeguarding update from the DSL at the start of the Michaelmas and Lent term meetings; 30 minutes safeguarding Governor and the Chair of the Safeguarding committee.
+Governors' safeguarding training consists of I hour induction from the DSL; requirement to read and confirm KCSIE whenever it is updated; 10 minutes safeguarding update from the DSL at the start of the Michaelmas and Lent term meetings; 30 minutes safeguarding training from the DSL at the summer term meeting; enhanced safeguarding training for the Safeguarding Governor and the Chair of the Safeguarding committee.